NicolasOmar/my-pets/.github/ISSUE_TEMPLATE/base_issue.md

 ---

 ### Description
-Put here a description of your request as long as you see necessary.
+Include a description of your request here as long as you see fit.

 ---